-The C programming language provides several functions to work with random access files.
-A random access file allows the programmer to read or write data at any position within the file.
-In this article, we will discuss random access file in more detail.
+The C programming language offers a variety of functions that enable working with random access file in C, which grant programmers the ability to read from or write to any position within the file.
+This article will delve deeper into the concept of random access file in C and explore its functionalities.

 What are Files?